Financing a Property Mortgage Interest Development

 Our forecasts are valuable tools for selecting mortgage models and terms.
 You can have our mortgage interest forecast sent to you quarterly by newsletter.

-The Swiss economy has been growing at a modest rate so far this year.
-For 2017 as a whole, we expect growth of a mere 1.0%.
-The recently published economic indicators point to an acceleration in growth in 2018.
-Downside risks nevertheless persist, with growth heavily dependent on the direction of the Swiss franc and the European economic situation.
-The rate of inflation has recently risen back above zero, although at an expected 0.5% for 2017 it remains at a low level.
+We expect to see very good overall economic conditions this year.
+GDP growth is likely to accelerate noticeably to 1.7% and a slight decline in the unemployment rate is anticipated.
+In addition, there is positive news about economic performance in the euro zone, which should also benefit Switzerland.
+The rate of inflation is expected to remain at a low level of 0.5% in 2018.
 The Swiss National Bank (SNB) can therefore continue putting the development of the Swiss franc at the forefront of its monetary policy.
-The SNB is likely to leave its target band for key interest rates unchanged at between –1.25% and –0.25% over the coming 12 months.
-We therefore expect interest rates for Flex rollover mortgages to remain at their current lows over the next 12 months.
+It still regards the CHF as being overvalued.
+Accordingly, we expect that the SNB will leave the target range for key interest rates unchanged at between –1.25% and –0.25%.
+The interest rates for Flex rollover mortgages are therefore expected to remain at their current lows over the next 12 months.
 A sideways movement is likewise anticipated in the case of Fix mortgages with a short and medium term.
-On the other hand, interest rates for Fix mortgages with a long term are likely to rise slightly, by 30 to 35 basis points, over the coming 12 months.
-As in recent weeks, however, upward and downward spikes must once again be expected for all maturities.
+On the other hand, interest rates for Fix mortgages with a long term are likely to rise slightly, by 15 to 40 basis points, over the coming 12 months.
+But by historical standards, interest rates for mortgages with long terms will remain low.
+As last year, upward and downward spikes must be expected for all maturities.

 |Flex rollover mortgage1